camptocamp/shared_config_manager/README.md

 * `GET {ROUTE_PREFIX}/1/refresh/{ID}/{KEY}`

 Refresh the given source `{ID}`.
-Returns 200 in case of success and 500 in case of failure (with some details).
+Returns 200 in case of success.
+The actual work is done asynchronously.

 To refresh the master configuration (list of sources), use `master` as ID.